camunda/camunda-bpm-assert/camunda-bpm-fest-assertions/README.md

 ```java
 assertThat(processInstance).task().isUnAssigned();
 ```

-  /**
-   * Enter into a chained task assert inspecting the one and mostly
-   * one task currently available in the context of the process instance
-   * under test of this ProcessInstanceAssert.
-   * @return TaskAssert inspecting the only task available.
-Inspecting a
-   * 'null' Task in case no such Task is available.
-   * @throws RuntimeException in case more than one task is available TODO check which one */ public TaskAssert task() {
-    return task(engine.getTaskService().createTaskQuery());
-  }

 <a name="helpers-task-taskquery"/>
 #### Make assertions on specific task (of many tasks currently available in a process instance)